 - You may want to capture the Device ID and ICCID using

-- Flash the bootloader using
+- Flash them using

-particle flash --serial.
+particle flash --local <directory>

-- Mark setup done (Gen 3) using
+- Mark setup done (Gen 3 running Device OS 3.x or earlier) using

 You can download the necessary files for several common Device OS releases as a zip file for several common Device OS releases here:

-All versions are available in Github Device OS Releases.
+All versions are available in GitHub Device OS Releases.

 1 It's technically possible to flash the bootloader in DFU mode, however the process is complicated.
 Device Restore over USB uses this technique, however the CLI only supports this during